AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/filter-and-sort.md

 #### Sort priority

-To determine sort priority among multiple columns, the column with the primary priority decides the main order, the column with the secondary priority decides the order when rows have the same value in the primary column, the column with the tertiary priority decides the order when rows have the same value in the primary and secondary columns, and so forth.
+When sorting multiple columns, the column with the primary priority decides the main order, the column with the secondary priority decides the order when rows have the same value in the primary column, the column with the tertiary priority decides the order when rows have the same value in the primary and secondary columns, and so forth.

 For example, consider a table with the following columns: